twpayne/go-vfs/README.md

 and instead only provides a thin layer around the standard libary's `os` and `ioutil` packages, and as such should have fewer bugs.

- * `afero` does not support creating or reading symbolic links, and it's `LstatIfPossible` interface is clumsy to use. `vfs` provides out-of-the-box support for symbolic links.
+ * `afero` does not support creating or reading symbolic links, and its `LstatIfPossible` interface is clumsy to use. `vfs` provides out-of-the-box support for symbolic links.